-Mark and I have spent the day working in La Maison Rose, a small gite we are renovating in Reminiac.
+Mark and I have spent the morning working in La Maison Rose, a small gite we are renovating in Reminiac.

-The restaurant is full.
-I am the only woman.
-The men are all manual workers, plumbers, electricians, commune employees.
-I am pleased that I am covered in builders dust.
-I do fit in.
+Despite its large capacity, the restaurant is full and I am the only woman.
+The men are all manual workers, plumbers, electricians and commune employees.
+Now, I am pleased that I am covered in builders’ dust.
+I do fit in!

-For entrée, we are offered charcuterie, melon or ham with mixed vegetables and a glass of cider.
+For entrée, there is a varied buffet offering among other things charcuterie, melon or ham with mixed vegetables (called macédoine) and a glass of cider.

 I am sitting next to a heavily tattooed man in his twenties.
 He has ordered tripe.
 This is served with 4 small jacket potatoes.
 He has spiked one of the potatoes on his fork and is painstakingly peeling it with his knife.
 I look round.
 Everyone is peeling their jacket potatoes…

-Cheese to follow, then a choice of puddings.
-I choose Far Breton (a very tradional Breton dessert).
+Cheese to follow, then a choice of puddings, both from the dessert buffet.
+I choose Far Breton (a very traditional Breton dessert).